 2G radio access networks

-The BTS or Base Transceiver Stations can be seen as the high masts with cellular antennas mounted on them.
+The BTS or Base Transceiver Stations can be seen as tall masts with cellular antennas mounted on them.
 BTS is responsible for managing all the radio communication between a mobile handset and the mobile network.
 The “coverage” or “signal” in a 2G GSM network is created by this key network entity.

 BTS is controlled by another network entity called the Base Station Controller (BSC).
 Base Station Controller usually controls a number of Base Transceiver Stations (BTS).
 BSC has the intelligence to manage mobile radio resources, and it controls tasks such as handover and frequency allocation.
 The BSC is situated between Mobile Switching Centre (MSC) and BTS.
 If a BTS is facilitating a mobile call and the call quality starts to deteriorate due to decreasing signal strength, the BSC may intelligently assign the call to another BTS within its control with better signal strength.
 If the BSC cannot find a BTS with sufficient signal strength, then the MSC may assign the call to another BSC which in turn hands over the call to a BTS within its control to continue the call while ensuring appropriate service quality levels.